Corallus-Caninus/Rattus/README.md

 Currently tested with command: cargo build --release; sudo target/release/Rattus 5000 500

-where number arguments are: fast speed and slow speed
+where number arguments are: slow speed and fast speed in terms of delay (smaller number is faster)